plinder-org/plinder/docs/dataset.md

 These files should be considered intermediate products and are not intended to be used directly, only for development purposes.

 #### Database processed files (`dbs/`)
-This directory contains the intermediate files of PDB structures that were successfully processed and scored by foldseek and mmseqs pipeline.
+This directory contains the intermediate files of PDB structures that were successfully processed and scored by Foldseek and MMseqs2 pipeline.
 It is used in splitting to make sure that only successfully computed systems are used for splitting.
 ```bash
 |-- subdbs